networking101/microcorruption/Lagos/README.md

 ![login](./screenshots/login.png)

 The call to getsn reads 0x200 bytes from the user.
 This is plenty to overflow the return address.
-Here we can also see the code that checks our input bytes.
+Here we can also see the code that filters our input bytes.
 It doesn't seem to have any vulnerabilities.

 Take a look at the getsn function.